June 04, 2020 Anyssa Mendoza

 5) Scheduling Posts

-Make sure you set your promotional posts to fire at least once a day during the run-up to your event.
+Set your promotional posts to fire at least once a day during the run-up to your event.
 Also, make sure to incorporate creative images.
-Each image posted should be consistent (no stock photography!), and designed for the social media site where it’ll be posted.
-Check out this asset guide checklist for more help or watch this quick webinar to learn more!
+Each image should be consistent (no stock photography!) and designed for the social media site where it’ll be posted.
+Check out this asset guide checklist to learn more!

 6) CTA for the Next Event

 Every content touch is an opportunity to promote your next event.
-Make use of your webinars to promote your next event with interactive tools like ON24’s CTA widget.
-You can also promote the next event you want to drive attendees to in your follow up email.
+Use your webinars to promote your next event with interactive tools like ON24’s CTA widget.
+You can also promote the next event you want to drive attendees to in a post-event email.

 7) Content Centers

 Speaking of registration, make sure you make it easy for prospects and customers to say “yes.”
-For example, formless registration provides a seamless, one-click registration experience audiences love.
-Keeping sales teams abreast of marketing activities can also expand your event’s reach — especially if you arm them with social media and creative assets they can use on their own time.
+For example, formless registration provides a seamless, one-click registration experience audiences love (more on this below).
+Keeping sales teams abreast of marketing activities can also expand your event’s reach – especially if you arm them with social media and creative assets they can use on their own time.

 8) Nurture with Webinars